Caffeine: Chemistry

-Pure anhydrous caffeine is a bitter-tasting, white, odorless powder with a melting point of 235–238 °C. Caffeine is moderately soluble in water at room temperature (2 g/100 mL), but very soluble in boiling water (66 g/100 mL).
+Pure anhydrous caffeine is a bitter-tasting, white, odorless powder with a melting point of 235–238 °C. Caffeine is moderately soluble in water at room temperature (2 g/100 mL), but quickly soluble in boiling water (66 g/100 mL).
 It is also moderately soluble in ethanol (1.5 g/100 mL).
 It is weakly basic (pKa of conjugate acid = ~0.6) requiring strong acid to protonate it.
 Caffeine does not contain any stereogenic centers and hence is classified as an achiral molecule.

 The xanthine core of caffeine contains two fused rings, a pyrimidinedione and imidazole.
 The pyrimidinedione in turn contains two amide functional groups that exist predominantly in a zwitterionic resonance the location from which the nitrogen atoms are double bonded to their adjacent amide carbons atoms.
 Hence all six of the atoms within the pyrimidinedione ring system are sp2 hybridized and planar.
 The imidazole ring also has a resonance.
 Therefore, the fused 5,6 ring core of caffeine contains a total of ten pi electrons and hence according to Hückel's rule is aromatic.

 Synthesis

 The biosynthesis of caffeine is an example of convergent evolution among different species.

-Caffeine may be synthesized in the lab starting with dimethylurea and malonic acid.
+Caffeine may be synthesized in the lab starting with 1,3-dimethylurea and malonic acid.

-Commercial supplies of caffeine are not usually manufactured synthetically because the chemical is readily available as a byproduct of decaffeination.
+Industrially, caffeine is synthesized from urea and chloroacetic acid.
+A range of alternative processes are also possible.
+Most processes for synthesizing caffeine are old, having been patented between the 1940s and the 1960s.
+The synthesis of caffeine is inexpensive.

 Decaffeination

+Germany, the birthplace of decaffeinated coffee, is home to several decaffeination plants, including the world's largest, Coffein Compagnie.
+Over half of the decaf coffee sold in the US first travels from the tropics to Germany for caffeine removal before making its way to American consumers.

+Coffee manufacturers recover the caffeine and resell it for use in soft drinks and over-the-counter caffeine tablets.

-Extraction of caffeine from coffee, to produce caffeine and decaffeinated coffee, can be performed using a number of solvents.
+Extraction of caffeine from coffee, to produce caffeine and decaffeinated coffee, can be performed using various solvents.
 Following are main methods: